Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/project_setup.md

   extra features, but may be more complicated to get started with.
 - [Sandbert](https://steamcommunity.com/workshop/filedetails/?id=1865940669), the official example character, is often used as a new character template.  \
   This original Sandbert is overpowered in many ways, making it a poor foundation.
-Many parts of the character will need to be re-tuned.
+Parts of the character will need to be re-tuned.
   ::: note

-Technically any mod can be used as a starting template, but unfortunately not everyone is open to their work being reused.
-Get permission before copypasting large sections of another mod.
+You can technically use any mod as a starting template, but unfortunately not everyone is open to the reuse of their work.
+Get permission before copy-pasting large sections of another mod.

-(Rather than copypasting, studying and understanding mods is a fantastic way to learn.)
+(Rather than copy-pasting, studying and understanding mods is a fantastic way to learn.)

 :::